mozilla/glean/docs/dev/core/internal/reserved-ping-names.md

 * `glean_client_info`
 * `glean_internal_info`

-Additionally, only Glean may specify `all_pings`.
+Additionally, only Glean may specify `all-pings`.
 This special value has no effect in the client, but indicates to the backend infrastructure that a metric may appear in any ping.